Upstart Personal Loan Review

 Upstart is an online lending platform founded by former Google employees, Anna Counselman, David Girouard, and Paul Gu.
 It offers debt consolidation loans with a unique way of determining a borrower’s risk.

 Upstart claims its model can approve more borrowers at lower rates than traditional lenders like banks and credit unions.
-It operates off the notion that traditional lenders are too strict and cut off a lot of borrowers who actually would repay the loan.
+It operates off the notion that traditional lenders are too strict and cut off a lot of borrowers who actually would repay a loan.

 According to a 2019 Upstart study, four in five Americans have never defaulted on a credit product, but less than half have access to prime credit.